ajeetbravehearts/CPQ-JS/README.md

 # CPQ.js

 Used to access [Steelbrick CPQ](http://www.steelbrick.com) API from JavaScript apps served outside of Salesforce.
 Use this library in a Node.js app or the browser.
-Requires the Steelbrick Spring 16' release or later.
+Requires the Steelbrick Summer 16' release or later.

 ## Access